chrisjoyce/gloo-testapp/readme.md

 * python -m SimpleHTTPServer

 ## Time spent

-p spent a portion of the weekend hiking and preparing to drive across country.
+spent a portion of the weekend hiking and preparing to drive across country.

 * Friday - 4 hours
 * Sat - 1 hour